Garboldisham St John the Baptist Garboldisham All Saints

 see them enlarged.

-| All
+All

 Saints, Garboldisham I love a good ruin, and here at Garboldisham the sadness of the loss of All Saints is somewhat relieved by the presence of the lively, beautiful St John the Baptist a couple of hundred yards off.
-The ruin is set on a wide green cushion, which must once have been the graveyard, though no stones survive.
-In 1734, the western face of the 14th century tower collapsed into the nave, and the building was abandoned, this being a time when there was hardly a lot of pressure on churches in terms of capacity, and in any case sentiment about the buildings was treated with suspicion as possible evidence of popishness.
-Today, no evidence of nave or chancel remains.
+The ruin is set on a wide green cushion, which must once have been the churchyard, though no headstones survive.
+In 1734, the eastern face of the 14th Century tower collapsed into the nave, and the building was abandoned, this being a time when there was hardly a lot of pressure on churches in terms of capacity, and in any case sentiment about the buildings was treated with suspicion as possible evidence of popishness.
+Today, nothing of nave or chancel remains.
 The western face of the tower stands starkly, buttressed by remains of the north and south faces.
-But there is a big crack running right down its middle, and I can't help thinking it is not long for this world.
+But there is a big crack running right down its middle, and I can't help wondering if it is long for this world.
 Simon Knott, December 2004 |

 Garboldisham St John the Baptist Garboldisham All Saints